cmu-ci-lab/writing/README.md

 1. **use instructions**: On GitHub, click "Use this template," choose "Private," clone the result, set `TARGET` in `config.mk`, and run `make`.

 2. **updating files**: Each template repository includes venue-specific files, such as the `acmart` template and the `cvpr`, `iccv`, and `eccv` style files.
 These files typically change from year to year.
 We try to keep the venue-specific files of each template up to date.
-But nevertheless, you should always download the latest author kit from the venue, and put its `.sty` and `.bst` files in your project directory.
+But nevertheless, you should always download the latest author kit from the venue, and put its `.sty`, `.cls`, and `.bst` files in your project directory.

 ## Reading